john-kheir/zeroCI/README.md

 #### Nosetests:

-`--with-xunit`: to enable the plugin to generate junit test summary xml file.
+`--with-xunit`: to enable the plugin to generate junit test summary into xml file.
 `--xunit-file`: specify the output file name, in this case MUST be `/test.xml`.
 `--xunit-testsuite-name`: name of testsuite that will appear in the result.